Table of Contents

 - There are some caveats to the data deletion requests:

 - GA4 supports the deletion of active registered parameters.
-If you do not see the parameter you want to delete, it’s possible that it is not or has never been registered.
+If you do not see the parameter you want to delete, it’s possible that it is not registered or has never been registered.

 - When deleting data associated with a specified user property, not all properties are available to be selected.
 These include the default user properties automatically collected.
 Click here for the full list.